Hendrix-CS/csci151/projects/adventure.md

 A project which meets the Basic and Intermediate levels **and uses good code style and documentation** will receive a 85 points.

-Note that it is **not** a requirement to make your output look exactly like mine in the example above!
+{% include note.html content="It is **not** a requirement to make your output look exactly like mine in the example above!
 Use your creativity and judgment.
-If you have an idea of something you would like to do differently and are unsure whether it would meet the requirements, feel free to ask.
+If you have an idea of something you would like to do differently and are unsure whether it would meet the requirements, feel free to ask." %}

 ### LEVEL 3: ADVANCED